mburtless/gloo-mesh/docs/content/guides/gateway/ratelimiting/crds/_index.md

 If you are using an earlier version, this feature will not be available.
 {{% /notice %}}

-This guide makes use of the Bookinfo sample application.
-You can install the application by following the steps in the [Bookinfo deployment section]({{% versioned_link_path fromRoot="/guides/#bookinfo-deployment" %}}).

 Gloo Mesh Gateway Enterprise exposes a fine-grained API that allows you to configure a vast number of rate limiting use cases.
 The two main objects that make up the API are:
 1. the [`descriptors`]({{% versioned_link_path fromRoot="/guides/security/rate_limiting/envoy//#descriptors" %}})